skipperkongen/declarative-cartography/sql_wiki/constraint_evaluation/cellbound_gridmethod.md

 ### Conclusion

-While the running time is greatly reduced by using larger cell-sizes and quadrupling K, the query does not provide at all the same answer (7441 rows versus 378, which can not be explained by dividing 7441 by four).

-## Connection to MapReduce

-* Map: for each record emit all: (key=cell-id, value=record-id)
-* Reduce: Find cell-id, where count cell-id > K. Create K-sets of records that have given cell-id.
+It does not work for record set = OSM streets, i.e. LineStrings.
+The first query selects 7441 rows, while the second selects 378 rows.
+It might work for points though.

 ## Back-of-the-envelope: Scalability

-How long would it take to compute 100m cells with more than K records for 40 million records?
-Assuming an equal distribution as OpenStreetMap streets.
-The cost is dominated by the ST_Cellify() function call.
+What is the estimated running time for ST_Cellify given 100 m cells, in a scenario with 40 million street records?

-At 7.8 ms per record, it would take 86 hours.
+At an estimated 7.8 ms per record, it would take 86 hours.
 Not so good...
+The positive side is that ST_Cellify is highly parallelizable (MapReduce).